paketo-buildpacks/rfcs/text/dependencies/rfcs/0000-dependency-management-phase-two.md

 ## Unresolved Questions and Bikeshedding (Optional)
 - Will running all the steps in one workflow make it difficult to isolate failures?
+- Should we introduce a mechanism to perform the workflow for a single input version?